menu

 Setting & Lifestyle

-Because of many things, Solon is a great place for families with children to consider.
-First of all, many other families with children live here, making Solon a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Solon has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Solon’s overall crime rate is lower than average for the country.
+Solon is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Solon’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 As is often the case in a small city, Solon doesn't have a public transportation system that people use for their commute.